HARTFORD AUDUBON SOCIETY MINI-GRANTS, 2020

-- HAS Board members and officers will not be eligible to apply.
+- Note: HAS Board members and officers are not be eligible to apply.
 Any HAS Board member with a conflict of interest with any application submitted for such calendar year shall be excluded from the award process.

 - Grants may be in any amount up to a maximum award of $2,000 to any one recipient.